-Lung cancer may grow into the heart or in the midchest (mediastinal) region, causing abnormal heart rhythms, blockage of blood flow through the heart, or fluid in the sac surrounding the heart (pericardial sac).
+Lung cancer may grow into the heart or in the midchest (mediastinal) region, causing abnormal heart rhythms, blockage of blood flow into the heart, or fluid in the sac surrounding the heart (pericardial sac).

 Lung cancer may also spread through the bloodstream to other parts of the body, most commonly the liver, brain, adrenal glands, spinal cord, or bones.
 The spread of lung cancer may occur early in the course of disease, especially with small cell lung cancer.
 Symptoms—such as headache, confusion, seizures, and bone pain—may develop before any lung problems become evident, making an early diagnosis more complicated.

-Doctors explore the possibility of lung cancer when a person, especially a smoker, has a persistent or worsening cough or other lung symptoms (such as shortness of breath or coughed-up sputum tinged with blood), or weight loss.
-Usually, the first test is a chest x-ray, which can detect most lung tumors, although it may miss small ones.
-Sometimes a shadow detected on a chest x-ray done for other reasons (such as before surgery) provides doctors with the first clue, although such a shadow is not proof of cancer.
+Doctors explore the possibility of lung cancer when a person, especially a smoker, has a persistent or worsening cough, other lung symptoms (such as shortness of breath or coughed-up sputum tinged with blood), or weight loss.
+Lung cancer also is a concern if people appear to have had pneumonia but their x-ray does not clear up after a course of antibiotics.

 If the cancer is too far away from the major airways to be reached with a bronchoscope, doctors can usually obtain a specimen by inserting an instrument through the skin.
 This procedure is called a percutaneous biopsy.
-Sometimes, a specimen can only be obtained by a surgical procedure called a thoracotomy (see Thoracotomy).
+Sometimes, a specimen can only be obtained by a surgical procedure called a thoracotomy Thoracotomy Thoracotomy is an operation in which the chest wall is opened to view the internal chest organs, to obtain samples of tissue for laboratory examination, and to treat disorders of the lungs,... read more .
 Doctors may also do a mediastinoscopy, in which they take and examine samples of enlarged lymph nodes (a biopsy) from the center of the chest to determine if inflammation or cancer is responsible for the enlargement.